Suomen huippumalli haussa season 5: Episode 3

 At the house, Nelli-Kaneli doubts her place in the competition.
-The girls do a Kalevara Jewellery ad.
+The contestants participate in a Kalevara Jewellery ad.

-At panel, Sanna and Matleena had stellar photos.
-Before Anne wants to call out the best model of the week, Nelli-Kaneli interrupts her and tells her that she wants to quit the competition due to her lack of desire regardless of taking a decent photo.
-Malla and Nevena land in the bottom two, Nevena is eliminated for being too versatile.
-Later, Anne tells that the Girls go to Iceland.
+At the proceeding panel, Sanna and Matleena had stellar photos.
+Before Anne reveals the best model of the week, Nelli-Kaneli interrupts her and tells her that she wants to quit the competition due to her lack of motivation, despite taking a decent photo.
+Before the episode concludes, Malla and Nevena land in the bottom two, and Nevena is eliminated for being too inconsistent.
+Later, Anne announces that the contestants will go to Iceland.